PLACE Members

 graduated from Wesleyan University in 1987 with a BA in Dance and from the University of California-Riverside in 2007 with an MFA in Dance (experimental choreography).
 She is a dance artist and educator who has produced her own work as well as performances to benefit Project Inform, Breast Cancer Action, and Women’s Cancer Resource Center.
 In the past several years, Sue has had the opportunity to share choreography locally, in San Francisco, in Los Angeles, and Pasadena.
 Before moving to Riverside, Sue lived in San Francisco where she had a ten year career as dancer and collaborator with the Margaret Jenkins Dance Company.
 Sue has had the opportunity to work with Dandelion Dancetheater, STEAMROLLER, Christy Funsch, Kathleen Hermesdorf, Stephanie Schaaf, Anne Bluethenthal and Dancers, and NavaretteXKajiyama..
 Her recent work is influenced by her dancing and improvising with Susan Rose and Dancers in Riverside, CA. She creates choreography and teaches improvisation with local dance artists with the collaborative projects open process, counterpoint/shift, and Peer Practice.
 Currently she teaches dance at Riverside City College and is a teaching artist at McCallum Theatre Education.
 As Organization Director for P.L.A.C.E.
 Performance Sue has volunteered since 2011 to maintain the operations and programming.
 P.L.A.C.E.
 Performance received non-profit status after taking on Trolley Dances, a trademark of Jean Isaacs San Diego Dance Theater.
 P.L.A.C.E.
 Performance, an artist run and all volunteer organization is dedicated to providing opportunities for local dancers and choreographers.
 P.L.A.C.E.
 Programming also includes between the tables, Leaving Fear at the Door, in addition to offering free master classes, workshops and supporting other local dance events.

-Mya Maddox (she/her) P.L.A.C.E.
-Intern
+Mya Maddox (she/her)

 holds a B.A. in Theatre, Film, and Digital Production from University of California, Riverside.
 Mya first started training in dance her Freshman year of high school.
 Unfortunately, she injured her knee in her senior year and it has slowed her dancing down ever since.
 But she will forever have the passion, respect, and love for dance as much as she does for all of her other crafts.
 Along with dance, Mya likes to participate in plays and short films as a writer, actor, and/or director.
 Although, she identifies as a storyteller.
 Because in all these aspects of performance they’re all just sharing one life experience to another.